mitryp/version_lifter/README.md

 `version_lifter` is a CLI package designed to automate versioning of your Dart applications.
 It provides convenient commands to display current package information and to set and increment the package version.

+> The package is in its early stage, and it's advised to use git to be able to revert the changes
+> made.
+If you faced any issues, see [Contributing](#Contributing).

 ## Installation

 To install `version_lifter`, use the following command: